Suspect in shootings at Half Moon Bay farms was employee

 California Gov. Gavin Newsom planned to speak at a news conference in Half Moon Bay on Tuesday afternoon.

-The shootings in Half Moon Bay and Monterey Park followed the killing of a teenage mother her baby, and six others in a shooting at a home in California’s Central Valley on Jan.
+The shootings in Half Moon Bay and Monterey Park followed the killing of a teenage mother, her baby and six others at a home in California’s Central Valley on Jan.
 16. Officials discussing the investigation mentioned a possible gang link to the killings.

 Associated press writers Jocelyn Gecker and Janie Har in San Francisco and Sophie Austin in Sacramento, Calif., contributed.